Slavic Films at Harvard

 - The Harvard Film Archive, one of the largest and most significant university-based motion picture collections in the United States, contains 35mm and 16mm films from the area.
 The Harvard Film Archive items usually have restrictions on use : they may be available to use inside the library, but non-circulating.
 Please contact HFA for more information.

 - Several full-length feature films from Eastern Europe and Central Asia can be found in one of the online collections or streaming services available to Harvard community (access restricted to users with a valid Harvard ID and PIN.)
-For a list of these collections please see the Audio/Video tab of the Selected E-Resources in Slavic Studies section of this guide.
+For a list of these collections please see the Video section of the Digital Resources for Slavic, East European and Eurasian Studies guide.